ionic-team/capacitor-site/pages/blog/mobile-apps-with-tailwind-nextjs-and-ionic.md

 ## Ionic Framework

 [Ionic Framework](https://ionicframework.com/) is a cross-platform, mobile-focused UI library for the web.
 It provides ~100 components that implement platform UI standards across iOS and Android.
 Things like toolbars, navigation/transitions, tabs, dialog windows, and more.
+The big draw is those components work on the web and work in frameworks like React, Angular, Vue, or plain HTML/CSS/JS.

 Ionic Framework is highly popular and powers upwards of 15% of apps in the app store.